stefanhgm/patient_summaries_with_llms/README.md

 This repository contains the code to reproduce the results of the  paper [A Data-Centric Approach To Generate Faithful and High Quality Patient Summaries with Large Language Models](https://arxiv.org/abs/2402.15422) by Stefan Hegselmann, Shannon Zejiang Shen, Florian Gierse, Monica Agrawal, David Sontag, and Xiaoyi Jiang.

+*We will release our custom MIMIC datasets on PhysioNet soon.*

 ## Overview

 Here you will find the general procedures to setup the environment, download the data, and run the code.